The person at the center of this case

 Start here

-Who was Jordan's accomplice in the 1974 murder, and what is their current status?
+Who was Jordan's accomplice in the 1974 murder, and is he still incarcerated?

 On March 6, 1974, William Junior Jordan and an accomplice kidnapped James Rouse, Jr. in Georgia, forced him to drive to a nearby lake, and shot him in the head with a shotgun.
-Jordan was convicted and sentenced to life in prison in June 1974, but escaped from Wayne Correctional Institution in Odum, Georgia on August 6, 1984, and remains at large.
-He is considered dangerous and should be approached with extreme caution; anyone with information about his whereabouts is urged to contact the FBI.
+Jordan was convicted and sentenced to life in prison in June 1974, but escaped from Wayne Correctional Institution in Odum, Georgia on August 6, 1984.
+He remains at large and is considered dangerous.

 Try asking